maanvi-gharge01/Cyber-dashboard/README.md

 ## **Technologies Used**
 - **Tableau**: To create interactive dashboards and visualizations.
-- **Data Preparation**: Data cleaned and preprocessed using Excel and SQL.
 - **Dataset**: Global cybersecurity incidents dataset (2018-2024) from Kaggle

 ## **Usage**